 Boiling the tea

-In my earlier tests I was attempting to make dairy-free chai like how I make a regular cup.
+In my earlier tests I was attempting to make dairy-free chai like how I make my regular cup.
 That is, I would boil a ratio of water with my loose black tea leaves and spices FIRST.
 Then I would interrupt the boiling water with a ratio of milk to bring it to another boil.
 This almost always produced a bitter tea with broken down milk.

 What type of loose black tea do you use?